Speech Therapy

 • Difficulty maintaining topics during normal conversation.

-• Inability to solve simple problems that arise in day to day life.
+• Failure to solve simple problems that arise in day-to-day life.

 • Difficulty remembering people, events, dates, etc.

-Symptoms of dysphagia can include, but not limited to the following:
+Symptoms of dysphagia can include, but are not limited to, the following:

-• Coughing, throat clearing during or after swallowing
+• Coughing or throat clearing during or after swallowing

 • Inability to swallow